SeriouslyInc/tylertate/blog/_posts/2012-03-09-on-consistency-four-types.markdown

 title: "On Consistency, Part 2: Four Types"
 ---

-In [part 1](http://tylertate.com/blog/2012/03/08/on-consistency-three-levels.html) we outlined three common *levels* of consistency: internal, local, and external (analogous to creature, habitat, ecosystem).
-Here we turn our attention to a second dimension: *type*.
+In [part 1](http://tylertate.com/blog/2012/03/08/on-consistency-three-levels.html) I outlined three common *levels* of consistency: internal, local, and external (analogous to creature, habitat, ecosystem).
+Here I'd like to turn our attention to a second dimension: *type*.

 While *level* answers the question, "Is object A similar to object B?", *type* is concerned with: "*In what way* is object A similar with object B?"